LinkNYC: Initial kiosks

 With this proposal for the fastest and largest municipal Wi-Fi network in the world – accessible to and free for all New Yorkers and visitors alike – we're taking a critical step toward a more equal, open and connected city – for every New Yorker, in every borough.

 In December 2014, the network was approved by New York City's Franchise and Concession Review Committee.
 Installation of two stations on Third Avenue—at 15th and 17th Streets—began on December 28, 2015, followed by other Links on Third Avenue below 58th Street, as well as on Eighth Avenue.
 After some delays, the first Links went online in January 2016.
 The public network was announced in February 2016.
 Locations like St. George, Jamaica, South Bronx, and Flatbush Avenue were prioritized for LinkNYC kiosk installations, with these places receiving Links by the end of 2016.

 The vast majority of the payphones were to be demolished and replaced with Links.
 However, several payphones along West End Avenue on the Upper West Side were preserved rather than being replaced with Links.
 These payphones are the only remaining fully enclosed payphones in Manhattan.
-The preservation process includes creating new fully enclosed booths for the site, which is a difficulty because that specific model of phone booths is no longer manufactured.
+The preservation process includes creating new fully enclosed booths for the site, which is a difficulty because that specific model of phone booth is no longer manufactured.
 The New York City government and Intersection agreed to preserve these payphones because of their historical value, and because they were a relic of the Upper West Side community, having been featured in the 2002 movie Phone Booth and the 2010 book "The Lonely Phone Booth."